FSWCD is partnering with DEC to provide training to Fairbanks area placer miners. The training will include:

 Green infrastructure is an approach to wet weather management that is cost-effective, sustainable, and environmentally friendly.
 Green Infrastructure management approaches and technologies infiltrate, evapotranspire, capture and reuse stormwater to maintain or restore natural hydrologies.
 Green infrastructure practices include rain gardens, porous pavements, green roofs, infiltration planters, trees and tree boxes, and rainwater harvesting for non-potable uses such as toilet flushing and landscape irrigation.

-FSWCD worked in cooperation with other agencies to update and revise theGreen Infrastructure Resource Guide for Fairbanks, Alaska in 2012.
+FSWCD worked in cooperation with other agencies to update and revise theGreen Infrastructure Resource Guide for Fairbanks, Alaska in 2015.
+For more green infrastructure guides please visit our green infrastructure page!

 The efforts to improve Chena Slough are cooperative projects of several organizations and agencies, including Fairbanks SWCD, US Fish and Wildlife Service, US Geological Survery, State of Alaska, City of North Pole, US Environmental Protection Agency, neighborhood groups and other local clubs, organizations and individuals.